ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

 |Salesforce REST API |    v37.0      |

 ## Sample
-The Salesforce connector can be used to create an Account SObject, execute a SOQL query, and create a Lead SObject.
 First, import the `wso2/sfdc37` package into the Ballerina project.
 ```ballerina
 import wso2/sfdc37;